weaviate/weaviate-io/developers/weaviate/client-libraries/python/index.md

   </TabItem>
 </Tabs>

-To modify the vectorization settings, update the client connection.
+To modify the vectorization settings, update the client object.
 This example adds multiple vectorizers:

 - **Cohere**.
 Set the service API key.
 Set the request rate.
 - **OpenAI**.
 Set the service API key.
 Set the base URL.